Chipotle Workers Win $20 Million Settlement in New York City for Labor Violations

 In a statement following the settlement’s announcement, city corporation counsel Sylvia Hinds-Radix said, “This settlement shows that the city is committed to enforcing this local law, which improves the quality of life for workers who play a vital role in the city’s economic recovery.”
 The counsel also shared that 160 employees and the Service Employees International Union Local 32B submitted complaints against Chipotle.
 The $20 million settlement is a notable part of the largest fair workweek settlement in nationwide history.

 The court’s decision is another blow to Chipotle, which was ordered to settle a class action suit with customers who were misled to believe the chain offered free delivery.

 Are you a service, retail, or hospitality worker who has been forced to work without proper notice?
 Has a manager ever denied your right to use your sick leave?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.